chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     2. Empty (*ε*): The lowercase Greek letter epsilon, *ε*, represents the Empty Character.
     3. Delimiter (*σ*): The lowercase Greek letter sigma, *σ*, represents the Delimiter Character.

 In the case of English, Characters would correspond to letters such as "a", "b", "c", etc., the Empty Character would correspond to the null letter, "", and the Delimiter Character would correpond to the blank letter, " ".

+The Empty Character deserves special mention, since it represents a *null* character.
+The Empty Character is to be understood as a Character with no semantic content.
+It can be added or subtracted from a String without altering it in any way.
+The domain of all Strings **S**, as will be shown in the first (albeit informal) theorem, Theorem 1.1.1, is uncountably infinite.
+Beyond this, the Empty Character introduces further ambiguity when defining the concepts of Word and Language, since multiple Strings with the Empty Character, i.e. *𝔞ε*, *𝔞εε*, *𝔞εεε*, etc., can represent the same semantic content.
+In order to formally define these linguistic entities, care must be taken to exclude Empty Characters from the domain of Words and Language.

+Take careful note, it is has not yet been shown that Strings are Characters; the preceding statements should be taken heuristically.
+This will be rectified in the next section with the formal definition of concatenation and the introduction of Character Axiom C.1.

 The aggregate of all Characters is called an *Alphabet* and is denoted by an uppercase Sigma, **Σ**,